ChrstphrHll/npc_gen/students/Avaery Klaern.md

 ---
 # Avaery Klaern
 ### Description
-- Halfling Barbarian from Aldercrown Empire
+- Halfling Barbarian from Kordinia
 - 1st year Exploration student in Jettenia
 - short straight white hair that's plain, Amber eyes, and Fair skin
 - Is Silent and Unimaginative, and has Cooperation as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes